 Who are you looking for?
-Forget the job title and the company name, what does your ideal candidate really look like?
-What is the candidate persona that would fit your culture?
+Forget the job title and the company name — what does your ideal candidate actually look like?
+What is the candidate persona that would fit your company culture?

-Without this idea of a 'perfect candidate', it's hard for your team to rate the CVs that get passed across their desk, or know which LinkedIn profile is the best match.
+Without this idea of an ‘ideal candidate’, it’s hard for your talent team to rate the CVs that get passed across their desk, or know which LinkedIn profile is the best match for the role.

 How can you fire up your sourcers for a new search if you don’t know exactly who you’re looking for?

-On paper, any candidate your team finds might look great, but if they don't match your persona then maybe they won't work out.
+On paper, any candidate your team finds might look great, but if they don’t match your persona then maybe they won’t be a great fit after all.

-Even if you've never heard the word "persona" before, it's likely that you're creating them on some level already.
-Setting aside time to complete the process properly though should give you even better results.
-Want to know how to create a candidate persona?
-Read on...
+Even if you’ve never heard the word “persona” before, it’s likely that you’re creating them on some level already.
+However, setting aside time to complete the process intentionally should give you even better results.

 What is a candidate persona?

-Creating personas helps you guide your hiring process and identify the talent that is the best fit for your organisation.
+Creating personas helps you guide your hiring process and identify the talent that is the best fit for your organization, and each open role.

 Pretty much everything that marketing does is guided by these personas.
 Their explicit function is to help companies reach prospective customers far more effectively.